diificult/CarAI/README.md

 ### Goals

 -   [x] AI starts in random location and ends at random location
--   [ ] AI has to go to 3 different goals
 -   [ ] Real World Environment
-    -   [ ] AI sticks to one side of the road
+    -   [x] AI sticks to one side of the road
     -   [ ] AI can follow traffic lights
     -   [ ] Multiple AI's on the road that avoid each other